10 Effective Push-Up Variations for Different Fitness Levels

 10. Handstand push-up

-For this exercise you will need a wall, tree, fence (anything you can lean your entire body against).
+For this exercise you will need a wall (or anything you can lean your entire body against).
 You can do it with your upper body facing or away from the wall – try both out and see which you prefer.
 If you are facing the wall, you can bend at the waist & plant your hands on the ground shoulder width apart and basically climb up the wall with your feet until you are nice and straight with locked elbows.
 If you are facing away from the wall, you will need to practice kicking your legs up and over your body (it’s not as hard as it sounds).
 This movement has to be really fluid and quick in order for it to work.
 Bend at the waist slightly and place your hands on the ground shoulder width apart with straight arms.
 Kick one leg up and then the other until your body is straight up against the wall.
 It might take a few times in order to get the hang of it but don’t get discouraged.

 Tip: It’s okay to have a spotter for this, especially if you have never tried one before!
 Once you are up against the wall (whichever way you please) you are ready to start.
 Make sure you’re focusing straight ahead, not at the floor.
 Slowly lower yourself to the ground until your head almost touches the floor (feel free to put a pillow or cushion underneath to ensure safety).
 Push yourself back up slowly until your arms are straight.